 The IRS has instructions for both forms on their site at https://www.irs.gov/forms-pubs/about-form-1099-nec .

-For assistance with filing Forms 1099-NEC and 1099-MISC, please do not hesitate to get in touch with one of our team members.
+For assistance with filing the forms mentioned in this article, please do not hesitate to get in touch with one of our team members.

 About Lori Kubic